Rhythm Heaven Groove

 How many minigames does Rhythm Heaven Fever have?

-Forty minigames plus ten remixes, with extra bonus games unlockable from the original Rhythm Tengoku.
+Forty minigames plus ten remixes.
+Extra bonus games are also unlockable from the original Rhythm Tengoku.

 Does Rhythm Heaven Fever have multiplayer?